systerel/S2OPC/README.md

 This project contains the following elements:
 - acceptances_tests: OPC UA Compliance Test Tool configuration and launch script
 - apidoc: generated HTML documentation of the C source code with doxygen
-- bin: built binaries tests of the toolkit for Linux platform (64 bits)
+- build/bin: built binaries tests of the toolkit for Linux platform (64 bits)
-- bin_windows: built binaries tests and DLL of the toolkit for Windows platform (32 bits)
+- build/bin_windows: built binaries tests and DLL of the toolkit for Windows platform (32 bits)
 - bsrc: B model of the Toolkit used to generate C source files for services management layer
 - csrc: root directory for C source files of the INGOPCS project OPC UA Toolkit
 - csrc/api_toolkit: user application API to request server/client treatments once Toolkit configured